Purpose of the strata housing website

 The content on this strata housing website is periodically updated and revised to clarify information and reflect legislative changes as per the date noted at the bottom of each webpage.
 Users are responsible for their use of the content on this website.

 This website also contains references to the Standard Bylaws.
 The Standard Bylaws are the “default” bylaws for a strata corporation.
 However bylaws (including the Standard Bylaws) can be amended (changed) or repealed (deleted) and new bylaws can be enacted (created) by the Owner Developer, the strata corporation or a section as the case may be.
-Users cannot assume that the Standard Bylaws automatically apply to their strata corporation or section.
-Learn more in Bylaws and Rules Explained.
+Users cannot assume that the Standard Bylaws automatically apply to their strata corporation or section; learn more in Bylaws and rules explained.

 The provincial government provides the legislative framework for strata corporations, strata owners and strata residents.
 The provincial government is responsible for creating and updating the Strata Property Act, the Regulations, the Standard Bylaws and forms such as the "Form B: Information Certificate" and the "Form F: Certificate of Payment".

-The approximately 27,000 strata corporations in B.C. operate under elected strata councils and make democratic decisions under the provincial Strata Property Act, regulations and the strata corporation's bylaws and rules.
+The approximately 34,000 strata corporations in B.C. operate under elected strata councils and make democratic decisions under the provincial Strata Property Act, regulations and the strata corporation's bylaws and rules.

-In addition to elected strata councils and volunteers, strata corporations may also employ the assistance of a licensed strata property manager and other staff and contractors.
+- Strata property managers: strata corporations may also employ the assistance of a licensed strata property manager and other staff and contractors.

-There are also strata associations that offer services to members including workshops, educational materials and consulting.
+- Strata homeowner associations: there are also strata associations that offer services to members including workshops, educational materials and consulting.
 Information is also freely available on their websites.

-The Government of British Columbia regularly updates strata legislation.
-With support from the Province, the BC Law Institute is conducting a three year review of the Strata Property Act and regulations with many opportunities for public review and comment.
+In 2019, with support from the Province, the BC Law Institute (BCLI) finished a five year review of the Strata Property Act and regulations with many opportunities for public review and comment.

 The B.C.
 Legislature enacted the Strata Titles Act in 1969.
 A second Strata Titles Act replaced the first in 1974.
 The name of the legislation has changed several times over the years.
 It was changed to the Condominium Act in 1979.
 In 2000, the Strata Property Act replaced the Condominium Act.

 The Ministry of Finance had responsibility for strata legislation until July 2009 when responsibility for strata legislation was transferred to the Housing Policy Branch in the Office of Housing and Construction Standards.
 The Housing Policy branch has been with several ministries and as of December 2022 is now part of the Ministry of Housing.

 The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: July 11, 2016.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: May 30, 2023.